PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 zk-2.zk-hs.default.svc.cluster.local
 ```

-The A records in [Kubernetes DNS](/docs/concepts/services-networking/dns-pod-service/) resolve the FQDNs to the Pods' IP addresses.
-If Kubernetes reschedules the Pods, it will update the A records with the Pods' new IP addresses, but the A records names will not change.
+The A records in [PlaidCloud DNS](/docs/concepts/services-networking/dns-pod-service/) resolve the FQDNs to the Pods' IP addresses.
+If PlaidCloud reschedules the Pods, it will update the A records with the Pods' new IP addresses, but the A records names will not change.

 ZooKeeper stores its application configuration in a file named `zoo.cfg`.
 Use `kubectl exec` to view the contents of the `zoo.cfg` file in the `zk-0` Pod.